Lab-grade dosing tool

 Mess up the reconstitution math and you don’t get a slightly-off dose.
 You get one ten times too strong, or a vial of expensive powder you wasted because you added the wrong amount of water.

 This is the single most confusing part of working with research peptides, and it’s where most people slip.
-So this guide kills the confusion for good.
+So this peptide calculator and guide kill the confusion for good.
 Use the calculator above for the instant answer, then read below to understand exactly what it’s doing and never second-guess a draw again.

 For in vitro laboratory research only.
 Not medical advice.
 Always verify your own figures.